-The first adult patient has demonstrated stable seizure events relative to baseline through week 35 post-treatment, based on caregiver-reported medical history, and seizures are confined to periods where phenytoin level declines to $<50 \mu mol/L$ (previously $<100 \mu mol/L$).
-The first adult patient has been on phenytoin as antiepileptic therapy, which she has continued following treatment with TSHA-102.
-Prior to treatment and per medical history, the patient required phenytoin levels of $>100 \mu mol/L$ to control her seizures.
-The first adult patient had seizures prior to TSHA-102 administration on Day -8 and Day -7, and post-administration she had seizures on Days 45-49 and Day 82 associated with lower than target phenytoin levels.
-Specifically, the seizures on Days 45-49 corresponded with a phenytoin level of 45.9 μ mol/L, and the seizure on Day 82 corresponded with a phenytoin level was 35.9 μ mol/L.
+Per the seizure diary and caregiver reports, the first adult patient demonstrated stable seizure events relative to baseline through week 52 post-treatment, based on caregiver-reported medical history, and seizures are confined to periods where phenytoin level declines to <50 mmol/L (previously <100 mmol/L).
+The first adult patient had been on phenytoin as antiepileptic therapy prior to treatment, which she has continued following TSHA-102.
+Prior to treatment and per the patient's medical history, she required phenytoin levels of >100 μmol/L to control her seizures.
+The first adult patient had seizures prior to TSHA-102 administration on day -8 and day -7, and post-administration she had seizures on days 45-49 and day 82 associated with lower than target phenytoin levels.
+Specifically, the seizures on days 45-49 corresponded with a phenytoin level of 35.9 μmol/L.

 Loss of hand function is a hallmark characteristic of Rett syndrome and a key area of concern for caregivers.
 It impacts a patient's ability to communicate and impedes daily activities, which ultimately limits independence.
 The RSHFS is a scale designed to evaluate hand function in patients with Rett syndrome.
 Hand function is evaluated by an experienced independent physical therapist with expertise in evaluating hand function in patients with Rett syndrome.
 Sessions are videotaped in which the patient's caregiver offers the patient both large (e.g. a toy, cup, or spoon) and small (e.g. a grape or small piece of sandwich) objects so that she may demonstrate her ability to grasp, pick up, and hold the objects.
-The independent physical therapist then codes the demonstrated hand function in each video at one of four levels of hand function, ranging from no active grasping of any objects to independent grasping, for the best level for large objects assessment.
+The independent physical therapist then codes the demonstrated hand function in each video at the demonstrated level of hand function, ranging from no active grasping of any objects to independent grasping and function.

-The first adult patient showed an improvement in RSHFS at 25 weeks post-TSHA-102 administration as depicted in the tables below.
-As of week 25 following treatment, the first adult patient is using her non-dominant hand for some basic grasping whereas before treatment, she was not able to grasp at all.
-As of the week 25 assessment, her dominant hand function improved from baseline with the demonstrated ability to grasp of two different objects (spoon and toy) rather than just one object (spoon).
+The first adult patient showed an improvement in the RSHFS at 25 weeks post-TSHA-102 administration as depicted in the tables below.
+As of week 25 following treatment, the first adult patient was using her non-dominant hand for some basic grasping whereas before treatment, she was not able to grasp at all.
+As of the week 25 assessment, her dominant hand function improved from baseline with the demonstrated ability to grasp two different objects (spoon and toy) rather than just one object (spoon).
 These clinical observations reported by the independent physical therapist are supported by video evidence.
+The RSHFS for week 52 was not completed as of the cutoff date.